 How to plan this big day?

-So while you meticulously plan for your big day, ensure that before this you chose a pious partner so that you enjoy the goodness of both the worlds- this and the hereafter.
+So while you meticulously plan for your marriage in Islam a big day, ensure that before this you chose a pious partner so that you enjoy the goodness of both the worlds- this and the hereafter.

 So while you look forward to your big day with earnestness, remember to make this Dua with a mindful heart.